-The hardware version is a simple text string the format of which is set by each manufacturer.
+The hardware version is a text string the format of which is set by each manufacturer.
 The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID [CoSWID].
+It is useful to know how to sort versions so the newer can be distinguished from the older.